LogtalkDotOrg/logtalk3/tools/debugger/NOTES.md

 	| ?- logtalk_load(debugger(loader)).

-When the code to be debugged runs computationally expensive initializations, loading this tool after the code may have a noticeable impact in loading times.
+When the code to be debugged runs computationally expensive initializations, loading this tool after the code may have a noticeable impact on loading times.